bmarcuche/resume-cloudrun/PROJECT_SUMMARY.md

 ## 🏆 Project Status: COMPLETE ✅

-Your professional resume website is now live, secure, and ready for the world to see!
+Your resume website is now live, secure, and ready for the world to see!

 **Live URL**: https://resume.mindtunnel.org